* All leather furniture should be protected from exposure to sunlight and heat, these elements may cause the leather to fade or lose its soft feel.

 * Daily care of linoleum surfaces can be carried out with a moist cloth and natural detergent.
 For larger areas and overall maintenance, a linoleum care product such as PH-7 can be used to restore the surface.

-* Marble is a natural and porous stone.
+* Marble and travertine is a natural and porous stone.
 Each piece of marble is unique, and has inherent qualities that will vary from piece to piece, including veining, tint, and density.

 * Minor pitting and/or surface fissures are a normal characteristic of natural stone, and are not considered defects.
-Marble is also not scratch proof – small nicks and/or scratches are considered general wear and tear, and are not covered under warranty.
+Natural stone is also not scratch proof – small nicks and/or scratches are considered general wear and tear, and are not covered under warranty.

-* The surface of your new marble product should not come into contact with hot and/or moist/wet containers or materials.
+* The surface of your new natural stone product should not come into contact with hot and/or moist/wet containers or materials.
 It is recommended to use coasters, placemats and the like to avoid any marks or stains from heat and/or liquids.

 * For regular dusting, use a dry cloth.
 For cleaning or in case of a spill, use a damp cloth and natural soap.

-* Due to the porous nature of marble, we recommend cleaning any spills promptly to avoid penetration of the stain into the surface.
+* Due to the porous nature of marble and travertine, we recommend cleaning any spills promptly to avoid penetration of the stain into the surface.
 Wash the surface in a small, overlapping, sweeping motion, then dry with a soft, clean cloth to prevent spotting.

 * Do not let any spills sit on the surface, as this will permanently mark the stone.
 Clean any acidic liquids, such as juice or wine, immediately.

-* Avoid any abrasive cleaners or cleaners with acidic properties, such as detergents, as these will damage the surface of the marble.
+* Avoid any abrasive cleaners or cleaners with acidic properties, such as detergents, as these will damage the surface of the natural stone.